a-marugan/AI4Everyone-Rescue/Guides/MuJoCo Setup Guide.md

   ```
   python3 stand_go2.py
   ```
-  - You should see the Go2 robot stands up and sits down.
+  - You should see the Go2 robot stands up and lies down.